Jimbly/node-pipe-to-browser/README.md

 Originally a fork from [kessler/node-bcat](https://github.com/kessler/node-bcat), reworked as a library interface instead of just a command line too.
 Ideal for adding a route to your servers that gives you streaming access to your logs.

-# library usage
+# Library usage
-You can also use pipe-to-browser as a library to pipe an arbitrary stream to a http response:
+You can use pipe-to-browser as a library to pipe an arbitrary stream to a http response:
 ```
 var pipe_to_browser = require('./')
 var fs = require('fs')